 Capabilities are enabled and empowered by data collected from connected products and a two way communication established with them.

-Service delivery is fully managed by an information system (typically the DPS) and no staff of the provider is actively involved in the delivery.
+Service delivery is fully managed by an information system (typically a Cloud-based DPS) and no staff of the provider is actively involved in the delivery.

-The permanent connection with products is an excellent basis on which to set up a continuous supply service for consumables or spare parts.
+The permanent connection with products is an excellent basis on which to set up a continuous supply service for spare parts and consumables.

 Data helps the provider to accurately estimate the stock available to customers and predict the date when the customer will need a new supply.